alexpdev/torrentfile/README.md

 ## 🌐 Overview

-A command line tool for creating, reviewing, editing, or verifying bittorrent meta files (`.torrent` files).
+A command line interface for creating, reviewing, editing, or verifying bittorrent meta files (`.torrent` files).
 _`torrentfile`_ is open source, and supports all versions of Bittorrent files, including hybrid meta files.
+The code base is also importable and can easily be used as a library for creating or manipulating torrent files in external projects.
+Documentation is available at [https://alexpdev.github.io/torrentfile](https://alexpdev.github.io/torrentfile).

 > A GUI frontend for this project can be found at <https://github.com/alexpdev/TorrentfileQt>